celestiaorg/docs/learn/how-to-stake-tia.md

 ![Gem1](/img/gem/gem1.gif)

-### :two: Choose the amount of Celestia and search for a validator.
+### :two: Choose the amount of TIA and search for a validator.

-Select the amount of Celestia tokens and choose a validator from the list.
+Select the amount of TIA tokens and choose a validator from the list.

 ![Gem2](/img/gem/gem2.gif)